flyonward/kotn/src/site/notes/Characters/Venomfang.md

 ---

 ## Summary
 A young green dragon driven from his home by giant spiders.
-Defeated by the Party in [[Session Notes/02 Thundertree, Cragmaw Castle\|02 Thundertree, Cragmaw Castle]].
+Defeated by the Party in [[Session Notes/02 Thundertree, Cragmaw Castle, and the Forge of Spells\|02 Thundertree, Cragmaw Castle, and the Forge of Spells]].

 ## Appearance / Characteristics